Jordan Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

 To enter Jordan, a passport valid for six months is required by all nationals referred to in the chart above.

-A single-entry visa to be obtained on arrival is required by all nationals referred to in the chart above to enter Jordan.
+A single-entry visa obtained on arrival is required by all nationals referred to in the chart above to enter Jordan.

-Single-entry visa: two months from the date of issue; double-entry visa: three months from the date of issue; multiple-entry visa: six months from the date of issue.
+Single-entry visa in advance: two months from the date of issue; double-entry visa: three months from the date of issue; multiple-entry visa: six months from the date of issue.

-If applying in advance, visa processing usually takes two to three days for nationals listed in the chart above, but may take longer for other nationals.
+If applying in advance, visa processing usually takes four to five working days for nationals listed in the chart above, but may take longer for other nationals.
 Allow up to two weeks for postal applications.

-Visas may be extended for three or six months by registering with a police station in Jordan.
+Visas may be extended to a maximum of six months by registering with a police station in Jordan.